KeYProject/key-docs/docs/devel/HowToTaclet.md

-# How to write a Taclet
+# How to write new taclets

 New prover rules in KeY can be added in form of built-in rules[^1] written in plain Java code and as so-called "taclets" ("schematic theory-specific rules").